jsc329/ammonitorwiki/15-templates.md

     ##
     ## Done.

-We make a second template with the other vocalization present on our recording.
+We practice again by creating a second template with the other vocalization present on our recording:

 ``` r
 # Create a template based on the second signal in the audio recording